Brainrot is a slang term used to describe the modern mental health phenomenon of the fatigue and burnout caused by consuming too much digital media.

 4. Curate What You Consume

-If you mostly see fear-driven headlines or toxic content, it’s time to clean house.
+If your feeds are full of fear-driven headlines or toxic content, it’s time to clean them up.

 5. Replace Doomscrolling with Real-World Habits